 How did people grow their food long ago?
 Discover how much (or how little) farming has changed with a realistic diorama.

-Find out about early farming methods such as terraces, fertilization, crop rotation, and irrigation.
+Invite students to find out about early farming methods such as terraces, fertilization, crop rotation, and irrigation.
 What agricultural practices were used in different areas?
 Which are still used today?
-Make a diorama showing one or more of these methods.
-Here’s how we made our sample of Aztec terraces.
+Provide student groups with a variety of text and electronic resources to assist with their research.

 Fold construction paper into stairstep terrace cornfields.
 Attach terraces to the box with Crayola School Glue.
 Air-dry terraces.

 Add details.
 Cut corn stalks and ears from construction paper with Crayola Scissors.
 Glue on toothpicks.
 Air-dry before poking toothpicks into paper layers.
 Mold any extra people or landscaping with Crayola Model Magic.
 Air-dry sculptures overnight before gluing them into the scene.

 Student groups present their learning about farming methods to classmates.
 Remind groups to integrate their artwork into the presentations.